 - Do the pull cords connect at the end to create a loop?
 If yes, is the plastic end “tassel” one solid piece, or will it break apart easily, breaking the cord loop?
 (If it separates into two pieces, it probably is a safety tassel)

 - Can the inner cord (between the blind slats) be pulled out to create a dangling loop?

 If you answered yes to any of the questions above, it’s time to address blind cord safety.

 1. Blind Cord Safety Cleats

 2. Blind Cord Wraps, Winders, Retractors and Roll-ups

-Another blind cord safety device made to child proof blinds are cord wraps and cord roll-ups.
+Other blind cord safety devices made for child-safe blinds are cord wraps and cord roll-ups.
 These retractable devices are made to neatly secure blind cords out of reach.
 Safety-wise, they’re as effective as blind cord anchors but look tidier and don’t require installation into window frames.

 3. Blind Cord Safety Tassels